 Whiteness: A broad social construction that embraces the white culture, history, ideology, racialization, expressions, and economic, experiences, epistemology, and emotions and behaviors and nonetheless reaps material, political, economic, and structural benefits for those socially deemed white.

-White Fragility: Discomfort, and defensiveness on the part of a white person when confronted by information about racial inequality and injustice.
+White Fragility: Discomfort and defensiveness on a white person when confronted with information about racial inequality and injustice.

-White Privilege: White Privilege is the spillover effect of racial prejudice and White institutional power.
-It means, for example, that a White person in the United States has privilege, simply because one is White.
-It means that as a member of the dominant group a White person has greater access or availability to resources because of being White.
+White Privilege: A is the spillover effect of racial prejudice and White institutional power.
+It is unearned, and largely unacknowledged advantages based on race, which can be observed both systemically and individually.
+Peggy McIntosh coined the term and described it as " an invisible weightless knapsack of special provisions, assurances, tools, maps, guides, codebooks, passports, visas, clothes, compass, emergency gear, and blank checks."
+It means, for example, that a White person in the United States has privilege simply because one is White.
+As a member of the dominant group, a White person has greater access or availability to resources because of being White.
 It means that White ways of thinking and living are seen as the norm against which all people of color are compared.
 Life is structured around those norms for the benefit of White people.
 White privilege is the ability to grow up thinking that race doesn’t matter.
-It is not having to daily think about skin color and the questions, looks, and hurdles that need to be overcome because of one’s color.
-White Privilege may be less recognizable to some White people because of gender, age, sexual orientation, economic class or physical or mental ability, but it remains a reality because of one’s membership in the White dominant group.
+It is not having to think about skin color and the questions, looks, and hurdles that need to be overcome because of one’s color.
+White Privilege may be less recognizable to some White people because of gender, age, sexual orientation, economic class, or physical or mental ability.
+Still, it remains a reality because of one’s membership in the White dominant group.

-White Supremacy: White supremacy is a historically based, institutionally perpetuated system of exploitation and oppression of continents, nations and individuals of color by white individuals and nations of the European continent for the purpose of maintaining and defending a system of wealth, power and privilege.
+White Supremacy: The belief system that underlies the concept of whiteness--a historically based, institutionally perpetuated system of exploitation and oppression of continents, nations, and individuals of color by white individuals and nations of the European continent to maintain and defend a system of wealth, power, and privilege.

 Worldview: The perspective through which individuals view the world; comprised of their history, experiences, culture, family history, and other influences.

-Xenophobia: Hatred or fear of foreigners/strangers or of their politics or culture.
+Xenophobia: Hatred or fear of foreigners/strangers or their politics or culture.